Ammonia fuming

-Ammonia fuming, a wood-finishing process, darkens wood and brings out the grain pattern.
+Ammonia fuming is a wood-finishing process which darkens wood and brings out the grain pattern.
 Fuming involves exposing the wood to fumes from a strong aqueous solution of ammonium hydroxide which reacts with the tannins in the wood.
 The process works best on white oak because of the high tannin-content of this wood.
 Fumed oak is also called fumigated oak or smoked oak.
 Other species may also be fumed, but usually will not darken as much as white oak.
 In America, the introduction of the process is usually associated with the activities of the furniture-maker Gustav Stickley at the beginning of the 20th century, but fuming was known in Europe before this.